rarible/protocol-contracts-eclipse-cli/README.md

 # Sample editions cli

-libreplex_editions allows the creation of open editions (copies of identical mints). the core program does not allow whitelists / creator fees.
+rarible_editions allows the creation of open editions (copies of identical mints). the core program does not allow whitelists / creator fees.
 Both WL and creator fees are added via a separate wrapper contract.

 ## Getting Started

-It is highly recommended you check out libreplex_program_library (especially libreplex_editions for the rust source code).
+It is highly recommended you check out rarible_program_library (especially rarible_editions for the rust source code).

 ## Installation